benashford/redis-async/README.md

 TBC: list of similarities and differences with other libraries

-## Performance

-Current performance (tested against the 0.3.1 release) is approximately half as good as Carmine (i.e. run-time for tested operations is twice as long).

-Compared to JRESP, the runtime of `redis-async` for similar problems is seven times longer.

 ## Implicit pipelining

 Unlike most other Redis clients, `redis-async` will automatically pipeline multiple commands issued within a similar frame of time into a single request/response cycle.
 It does so in a way that does not harm the worst case, but significantly improves the best case.